 Miles Davis is in there.

-Miles Davis was a jazz trumpeter who played a seminal role in jazz movements in the 1950s and 1960s and is regarded as one of the most influential musicians of the 20th century.
+Jazz trumpeter Miles Davis (1926-1991) played a seminal role in jazz movements in the 1950s and 1960s and is regarded as one of the most influential musicians of the 20th century.

 Beware of the Balrog.